 Over the past couple of years, the traditional working environment has changed for millions of people.
 So many have gone from entering the same office day in, day out, to either exclusively working from home or a hybrid model of part office, part home working.

-Of course, these changes were brought in due to the restrictions we all had to deal with during the pandemic.
-While people initially found things challenging to adjust to, companies saw a boost in productivity and better morale in many cases, with people spending more time away from the workplace.
-Those positive effects have led to further considerations to change the perceived normal working conditions.
+Many of us were certain this change would negatively impact companies in terms of revenue and overall staff productivity.
+However, companies saw the opposite, a boost in productivity and better morale in many cases, with people spending more time away from the workplace.
+Those positive effects have led to further considerations to change the perceived normal working conditions..

 Doubters can find the best example of its success in New Zealand, Where Perpetual Guardian, who are experts in estate planning and finance, introduced the concept of the shorter working week.
 In ‘The 4 Day Week’ by Barnes and Jones the CEO of the company explains how offering employees a day off between Monday and Friday has improved productivity and the happiness of his employers.
-However, the key to such a favourable outcome has been constant communication with those working for the company, which lends itself to what we've found previously here at greenbean.
+However, the key to such a favourable outcome has been constant communication with those working for the company.
 The employee experience has evolved.
 People want more flexible working hours and appreciate having supportive and caring leaders more than ever before.